B1s9l/EST_FS24_Assignment01/Documentation.md

 ### Specification-based testing

+1. Understand the requirements

+- The program takes a string input and converts it to a number.
+Non-digit characters should be ignored.

+2. Explore what the program does for various inputs

+- For string of digits only or minus sign and digits, return the number in the string
+- String with trailing whitespace and digits, the program returns just the number
+- Very long strings of digits should return the maximal/ minimal integer in Java
+- Irrelevant characters are ignored, string with no digit returns 0

+3. Identify partitions

+a) Input

+- string of digits
+- string of negative number
+- string with no digit
+- string with whitespaces
+- string with digits and irrelevant characters
+- empty string

+b) Output

+- positive integer
+- negative integer
+- zero

+4. Boundaries

+- empty string
+- zero
+- "0"
+- " -1"
+- "2147483647"
+- "-2147483648"

+5. Devise test cases

 ### convert_string_to_int()

 This test checks if a string containing just numbers is converted correctly.

 ### remove_whitespace_keep_negative()

 This test checks if trailing whitespaces get trimmed off from input and if a negative sign is handled correctly.

 ### cut_off_trailing_alphabet()

 If the input contains a string of digits followed by words, symbols or alphabets, this test passes if the digits are extracted correctly.

 ### assert_abc_equals_zero()

 If no digit is in the input string, this test passes when 0 is returned.

 ### input_null()

 This test passes if null input returns 0.

+6. Automate tests

+- Run with JUnit, all tests pass

+7. Augment test suite

 ### assert_0032_equals_32()

 This test passes if leading 0 doesn't change value of number in input string.

 ### assert_input_out_of_range()

 This test checks if a out-of-range input makes the function return the border value.

 ### assert_rest_of_string_ignored()

 This tests checks if the program reads until the first non-digit input character and ignores the rest of string.

+- All tests pass

+### Structural and mutation testing

 ### assert_if_str_length_0_reached()

 This tests checks if the condition of a valid string with no integer returns 0 This test is added in structural testing phase.
 With this test, the code coverage is at 98%.

-### Structural and mutation testing

 ### assert_plus_sign()

 This test checks if the '+' sign is read correctly when passed in as input.
 This test is added in structural testing phase.

 ### assert_input_out_of_lower_bound()

 If the input string contains a negative number out of the built-in integer bound of Java, the minimal integer value is returned.
 This test is added in structural testing phase.

 ### assert_conditional_boundary_overflow()

 This test ressolves the survival of a conditional boundary mutant on line 28.
 Makes sure that input close to Integer.MAX_VALUE doesnt return the Integer.MAX_VALUE.

-### Bugs and summary
+### Summary

-No bugs found with the 8 specification tests.
+No bugs found with the specification tests.
 To raise the code coverage closer to 100%, assert_if_str_length_0_reached() is added. assert_plus_sign and assert_input_out_of_lower_bound are added to increase branch coverage, which is at 100% after incorporating them.
 During mutation testing, assert_conditional_boundary_overflow is inserted to kill a conditional boundary mutant on line 28.
 The mutation coverage is 100%.

 ## combination_sum (basil)
 ### 1. Specification-based testing